 There was nothing wrong with the Brazilian side of the park.
-It had trails, a few souvenir shops, a small cafe and some tables at the end of the main trail to grab a bite to eat and relax after the walk.
-But the Argentinian side offered so much more.
+It had trails, a few souvenir shops, a small cafe, and some tables at the end of the main trail to grab a bite to eat and relax after the walk.
+But the Iguazu Falls Argentina side offered so much more.
 There were lots more shops, more food options, cafes, lots of rest areas, picnic areas, and tables (albeit infested with the cute furry coatis).

-There were just as many people visiting the falls from the Argentinian side but the park absorbed the crowds well, managing to keep access to viewpoints and trails line up free.
+There were just as many people visiting the falls from the Argentinian side, but the park absorbed the crowds well, managing to keep access to viewpoints and trails free from lines.

-The Treks are Better on the Argentinean Side
+The Treks are Better on the Argentinian Side

-The $22 admission to the park on the Argentinean side gives you access to not just one but 5 different trails, ranging from just 600m to 7 kms in length.
+The $22 admission to the park on the Argentinian side gives you access to not just 1 but 5 different trails, ranging from just 600m to 7 km in length.
 We had just over 6 hours inside the park, but even that wasn’t enough time for us to check out every single trail.

-One of the trails winds around Isla Grande San Martin (a small island accessible by boat) offering unique views of the falls, another one takes you over the top of the Devil’s Throat, allowing you to look down at the drop.
-The rest take you through the forest offering views of the falls from multiple viewpoints.
+One of the trails winds around Isla Grande San Martin (a small island accessible by boat), offering unique views of the falls, while another one takes you over the top of the Devil’s Throat, allowing you to look down at the drop.
+The rest take you through the forest, offering views of the falls from multiple viewpoints.

-The Brazilian side allows you to see the bigger picture, but it’s the Argentinian side that lets you get really really close and feel the power of Iguazu Falls.
+The Iguazu Falls Brazil side allows you to see the bigger picture, but the Iguazu Falls Argentina side lets you get really really close and feel the power of the falls.

-Boat Ride to the Base of the Falls is Cheaper in Argentina
+Boat Ride to Iguazu Falls Argentina is cheaper

 Nothing helps you feel the power of the falls better than a boat ride into the area where dozens of falls empty into the Rio Iguazu.

-We looked into doing a boat ride on the Brazilian side, but heard a tip that’s it’s significantly cheaper to do it in Argentina.
-And it was! $70 for a boat in Brazil compared to the $30 it cost us to do it in Argentina.
+We looked into doing a boat ride on the Brazilian side, but if you follow any of our Iguazu Falls tips, do the boat tour on the Argentinian side: it’s significantly cheaper!
+It was $70 for a boat in Brazil, compared to the $30 it cost us to do it in Argentina.